MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 In the adoption phase, you incrementally implement your strategy and deployment plans across functional areas.
 The adopt phase is a larger implementation of the proof of concept.
 The deployment plan is executed, and rollout occurs in successive waves, based on user segmentation and the areas you are targeting across your digital estate.

-As recommended, deploy each new configuration into the production tenant as a limited proof of concept (labeled “Evaluate” in the following diagram).
+As recommended, deploy each new configuration into the production tenant as a limited proof of concept (labeled "Evaluate" in the following diagram).

 :::image type="content" source="../media/adoption-guide/adoption-phases.svg" alt-text="Diagram of the adoption phases which includes pilot, evaluate, and full deployment." lightbox="../media/adoption-guide/adoption-phases.svg":::